Explore the beauty of gardening in small spaces with us!

 The first step in planting succulents is selecting the right varieties for your space.
 Succulents are known for their adaptability, but some types are better suited for specific environments.

-• For Indoor Spaces: If you’re gardening indoors, consider succulents that thrive with lower light levels.
+• For Indoor Spaces: Consider succulents that thrive with lower light levels if gardening indoors.
 Aloe Vera, for instance, not only adds a touch of green but also has medicinal properties.
 Haworthia, with its unique rosette form and tolerance to low light, is another excellent indoor choice.
-Zebra Plant (Haworthia fasciata) and Jade Plant (Crassula ovata) are also ideal for indoor environments due to their ability to handle less sunlight.
+Zebra Plants (Haworthia fasciata) and Jade Plants (Crassula ovata) are also ideal for indoor environments because they can handle less sunlight.

 • For Outdoor Spaces: Outdoor spaces, even small balconies, typically receive more light.
-Varieties like Sedum and Sempervivum (also known as hens-and-chicks) are well-suited for these environments.
-Sedum, with its diverse forms and colors, can create a vibrant display, while Sempervivum offers a robust and hardy option that can withstand a variety of weather conditions.
+Varieties like Sedum and Sempervivum (hens-and-chicks) are well-suited for these environments.
+Sedum, with its diverse forms and colors, can create a vibrant display, while Sempervivum offers a robust and hardy option that can withstand various weather conditions.

-Selecting the right succulent based on light availability and space is crucial for their health and longevity.
-Be sure to research each plant’s specific needs to ensure they’ll thrive in your chosen environment.
+Selecting the right succulent based on light availability and space is crucial for its health and longevity.
+Research each plant’s specific needs to ensure it will thrive in your chosen environment.

 Step 2: Pick the Perfect Containers